shailen-naidoo/eighty20-technical-challenge/backend/README.md

 8. Then save your information

 If all goes well, you should have successfully setup the Django backend for use by the frontend.

+## Postman

+I have also committed the Postman collection so you can test the APIs for the backend using the Postman environment. `Eighty20.postman_collection.json`